Cinabutts/MaterialUtilities/docs/differences.md

 This is a bit of a special case in the switch from 2.79 to 2.80.\
 Textures doesn't work in the same way in 2.8x as in 2.7x, mainly because of the exclusion of Blender Render.
 While textures exists in a similar way as before, they are used for brushes and modifiers, but not for materials.\
-The question is then if, helpful as it might be, be included in an Add-on as *Material Utilities*.
+The question is then if, helpful as it might be, be included in an Add-on as *Material Utilities Unofficial*.

 ## <a name="preview-active-material"></a>Preview Active Material - Not added

-The Material Preview hasn't yet been implemented in *Material Utilities*, and there's some questions about if it should be included.
+The Material Preview hasn't yet been implemented in *Material Utilities Unofficial*, and there's some questions about if it should be included.
 We now have "LookDev", as well as rendered view, in 2.8x, which gives a better preview of the material than the preview.
 But even so, it could exist some uses cases where a material preview, accessible via a shortcut, could be useful.
 The ability to see all available materials in a grid view is pretty nice as well.